runvnc/tersenet/README.md

 NoScriptWeb is a new type of lightweight, high-performance web browser that is *100% JavaScript free*.
 Pages are encoded in an encrypted, size-limited subset of markdown distributed in a content-oriented (rather than server-centric) fashion.
 They load almost instantly from network peers.

+This software is written in the [Nim](https://nim-lang.org) programming language.

 ## Ad-free

 It is impossible for ads from the traditional web to display in NoScriptWeb, or for companies to track you -- because no content or links from the traditional web can be displayed by NoScriptWeb browsers.